 The Gay Travel Experience: Kyoto, Japan

-With this Kyoto gay travel guide, I’ll let you know which sites are most crowded, which Kyoto temples to visit, where the gay bars are and which places you should visit despite the crowds.
+In this Kyoto gay travel guide, I’ll let you know which sites are most crowded, which temples to visit, where to find the gay bars and which places you should visit despite the crowds.

-Where is best place to stay in Kyoto?
-The answer is quite simple: anywhere that gives you great access to public transport!
-Unless you plan on taking a cab to every site you visit, quick access to several Metro stops is ideal.
+Where is the best place to stay in Kyoto?
+The answer is anywhere with great access to public transport!
+Unless you plan on taking a cab to every site you visit, easy access to the Metro is ideal.

-I stayed at 22 Pieces Hotel with my well-traveled boyfriend Michael.
-22 Pieces is modern, clean and gets all the basics just right.
+I stayed at 22 Pieces Hotel with my partner Michael and loved it!
+22 Pieces is modern, clean, and gets all the basics just right.
 This hotel was a perfect and cozy landing pad for us to rest our heads when we weren’t out exploring Kyoto.

 Kyoto Experiences for the Gay Traveler

-If you open your Google Live Translate App, have some fun scanning labels to see what some of the strange looking products actually are!
+Have some fun scanning grocery store labels using the Google Live Translate App to see what some of the strange-looking products actually are!
 The things I saw in the Japanese grocery store were very different from what you’d find in Southeast Asia or Europe.

-This got my attention; I had not expected there to be an alcohol distillery in this town.
-Since it was too late for us to book a tour, I didn’t visit the Kyoto distillery.
-If a tour is something that interests you, I recommend checking out the Kyoto Distillery Website to see if you can arrange a tour.
+Since it was too late for us to book a tour, I didn’t visit.
+But I’d definitely check out the Kyoto Distillery Website to arrange a tour.

 Arashiyama Bamboo Forest

-I must first say the Arashiyama Bamboo Forest is physically stunning.
+The Arashiyama Bamboo Forest is physically stunning.
 The enormous shoots of bamboo are incredible.
-However, the forest trail is so overrun with tourists that it is difficult to enjoy.
-Consider this your warning!
-I was disappointed with the lack of peace as hundreds of tourists shouted without refrain.
+However, I must say that the forest trail is so overrun with tourists that it’s difficult to enjoy.

 Michael and I visited Fushimi Inari-Taisha at night.
 Since this shrine is so popular with all tourists, we figured we could have a more authentic and relaxing experience by going a couple of hours after dinner.
 I’m glad we chose this time because we only saw a couple of people.
 I recommend you do the same!